Formation of black widows through ultra-compact X-ray binaries with He star companions: Introduction

 In order to reproduce the eclipsing MSPs, the following conditions need to be considered.
-(1) The NS should spin with a millisecond period.
-(2) The pulsar should become a radio MSP because of the low mass-transfer rate.
+(1) The NS spins with a millisecond period.
+(2) The pulsar becomes a radio MSP because of the low mass-transfer rate.
 (3) The companion is ablated by pulsar radiation.
 (4) The orbital period and the companion mass ($M_2$) in the simulations are consistent with the observations.
 Up to now, several channels for the formation of BWs have been proposed, as follows: (1) The pulsar begins to evaporate the companion when the magnetic braking ceases and the companion detaches from its Roche lobe (e.g. Chen et al. 2013; Jia \& Li 2015).
 (2) The evaporation process occurs when the mass transfer ceases due to the cyclic mass transfer caused by the X-ray irradiation feedback (e.g. B{\"u}ning \& Ritter 2004; Benvenuto, De Vito \& Horvath 2012, 2014).
-(3) A MSP is formed once an oxygen-neon white dwarf undergoes accretion-induced collapse, and then begins to evaporate its companion (e.g. Smedley et al. 2015; Liu \& Li 2017; Ablimit 2019).
+(3) A MSP is formed once an oxygen-neon white dwarf (WD) undergoes accretion-induced collapse, and then begins to evaporate its companion (e.g. Smedley et al. 2015; Liu \& Li 2017; Liu et al. 2018; Ablimit 2019; Wang 2018; Wang \& Liu 2020).